David Sedaris: Personal life

-Sedaris lives with his longtime partner, painter and set designer Hugh Hamrick.
+Sedaris, who is openly gay, lives with his husband, painter and set designer Hugh Hamrick.
 The two met in New York City in 1991, and in 1998, they moved to France together, later relocating to England.
 Sedaris frequently mentions Hamrick in his stories, and describes the two of them as the type of couple who will not be married.
+Sedaris and Hamrick were married in 2016 at a courthouse in Beaufort, North Carolina, though the formal union was kept private until 2026.

+In 2013, he purchased a beach house on Emerald Isle, North Carolina; many of the stories in his 2018 collection Calypso are set there.
 Sedaris currently divides his time between Rackham, West Sussex, England, and New York City.
-In 2023 he qualified for British citizenship, Sedaris told an audience in Sydney, Australia, in February 2025, but he had not had time to get a passport.
-In 2013, he purchased a beach house on Emerald Isle, North Carolina; many of the stories in his 2018 collection Calypso are set there.
+Sedaris told a 2025 audience in Sydney, Australia that he had qualified for British citizenship in 2023 but had not had time to get a passport.

 Sedaris is known for regularly spending hours removing litter from roads and highways near Rackham.
-Because of this hobby, he is known locally as "Pig Pen"; he also has a waste vehicle named after him.
+His hobby has earned him the nickname of "Pig Pen" locally, and a waste vehicle has been named after him.